matiasespina1991/flutter-template-project/README.md

 Template Flutter project.

-# Step 1: Rename the Flutter App from `template_app` to the name of your app.
+# Setup: Rename the Flutter App from `template_app` to the name of your app.

 1. **Change Package/Bundle ID:**
     - **Android:** Edit `android/app/src/main/AndroidManifest.xml` and change the `package` attribute.